ALinuxPerson/oom-notifier/README.md

 the oom scores of each process (by default) every 5 seconds and the threshold is set to 1000.
 If you want to change these values, refer to the configuration header below.

+But what is an `oom_score`?

+An `oom_score` is basically a score assigned to a process by the Linux kernel which is the likelihood that a process will be terminated in case a computer is out of memory.
+If a process oom score is high, it means it will be one of the first processes to be killed in case of low memory resources.
+If a process oom score is low, it means it will be the least likely to be killed in case of low memory resources.

 ## Getting Started

 ### Dependencies